usgs/wdfn-blog/content/api_catalog.md

 The NLDI allows your application to programmatically "swim" up and down the river and stream network of the United States, discovering USGS monitoring locations along the way.
 It also returns shapes that define watershed boundaries.
 The output format is GeoJSON, making it easy to integrate into web-based maps.
-Essentially, it is a web-service interface we have placed in front of the National Hydrography Dataset (NHD).
+Essentially, it is a web-based API we have placed in front of the National Hydrography Dataset (NHD).

-NLDI is somewhat different from other flagship services.
+NLDI is somewhat different from other flagship APIs.
 Instead of providing direct sensor observations or laboratory-analytical data, NLDI returns metadata about how USGS monitoring locations are _connected_ (linked) to rivers and streams.
-Instead of providing you with streamflow data, for example, this service conveys what river a monitoring location is associated with, the watershed catchment area upstream of a monitoring location, and allows traversal up and down the stream network.
+Instead of providing you with streamflow data, for example, this API conveys what river a monitoring location is associated with, the watershed catchment area upstream of a monitoring location, and allows traversal up and down the stream network.

 <h3>Getting Started</h3>